Sommer Scholars Program

 About Dean Alfred Sommer

-The Hopkins Sommer Scholars Program is named in honor of Dean Emeritus Alfred Sommer, who served as dean of the Bloomberg School from 1990 through 2005.
+The Hopkins Sommer Scholars Program is named in honor of Dean Emeritus Alfred Sommer, MD, MHS ’73, who served as dean of the Bloomberg School from 1990 through 2005.

-In a remarkable career marked by lasting contributions to ophthalmology, epidemiology, micronutrient research, disaster relief, and other areas, Alfred Sommer is best known for his research into vitamin A deficiency.
-In the footsteps of earlier public health leaders, he followed remarkable scientific insights with perseverance and ingenuity to save the sight and lives of millions of children.
+In a remarkable career marked by lasting contributions to ophthalmology, epidemiology, micronutrient research, disaster relief, and other areas, Dr. Sommer is best known for his research into vitamin A deficiency.
+In the footsteps of other pathbreaking public health leaders, he paired remarkable scientific insights with perseverance and ingenuity to save the sight and lives of millions of children.

-Dr. Sommer proved that vitamin A deficiency dramatically increased childhood morbidity and mortality from infectious disease and that a four-cent dose of vitamin A not only prevented and cured eye disease, but also reduced childhood deaths by 34 percent.
+He proved that vitamin A deficiency dramatically increased childhood morbidity and mortality from infectious disease, and that a four-cent dose of vitamin A not only prevented and cured eye disease, but also reduced childhood deaths by 34 percent.

 Because of his work, the World Health Organization, UNICEF, and their partners now annually provide millions of vitamin A supplements to children around the world, saving hundreds of thousands of lives each year.